eerimoq/nala/README.rst

    Run 'make' to build and run the test suite!

-The test suite is found in ``main.c`` and contains two tests; the first uses all assertions and captures output, and second mocks the time function.
+The test suite is found in ``main.c`` and contains two tests; the first uses all assertions and captures output, and the second mocks the time function.

 .. code-block:: c

    #include <time.h>
    #include "nala.h"
-   #include "__mocks__.h"
+   #include "nala_mocks.h"

    TEST(assertions)
    {